sanjeevbhusal/notes/Securitypal/API Documentation.md

 Django Ninja automatically provides a documentation page via swagger UI or Redoc.
 The documentation page is served in route `/api/docs`.
+It is available without any d  [[How django ninja serves default documentation]]

 To go to the documentation page locally, hit: `http://localhost:8000/api/docs`.
 It is available without any authentication.